-The Risk and Capital Committee is chaired by Eduardo Vassimon, a non-executive director of IBBAInt who holds the position of CRO of Itaú Unibanco, and is composed by at least two independent non-executive directors (one of which is the chairman of the Audit Committee).
+The Risk and Capital Committee is chaired by Eduardo Vassimon, a non-executive director of IBBAInt who holds the position of CRO and CFO of Itaú Unibanco, and is composed by at least two independent non-executive directors (one of which is the chairman of the Audit Committee).
 IBBAInt's CEO, CFO and CRO are mandatory attendees.
 All remaining Board members may be invited to attend this Committee's meetings.

 The Committee meets at least four times a year, with additional ad hoc meetings as and when required.
-In 2014, the Committee met six times.